Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 If you position the mouse pointer over any of the five bars, the color of the bar changes slightly and the underlying raw data is displayed as a tooltip, together with the percentage equivalent.
-Clicking on any of the bars will bring up the product test case list (see [Test Case Management > Test Case List](../Test%20Case%20Management/#test-case-list)) with the appropriate filter applied.
+Clicking on any of the bars will bring up the [product test case list](../Test%20Case%20Management/#test-case-list) with the appropriate filter applied.

 In addition to the bar-chart, there is also a display of the total